wjdesign/vscode-extension-wconvert/README.md

-# wayne-converting
+# wconvert

-This is the README for my practice extension "wayne-converting".
+This is the README for my practice extension "wconvert".
 Just only converting between dateTime String and timestamp, or generating the timestamp.

 # Features